In my mind, I often equate “business startups” with “pioneer church planting movements” and look for lessons that can be learned from businesses.

 It’s no surprise this article caught my eye: ”From Startup to Rapid Growth: How SendGrid Scaled Their Developer Evangelist Strategy http://buff.ly/1u7932E via @CMXSummit”

-“Startup” and “Evangelist” in one line is a big flag for thinking goodness, in my content filter.
+“Startup” and “Evangelist” in one line is a big flag for me.

 Back to the article, the first guy SendGrid hired to do this, Tim, realized ‘how vital community building was to the success of the business’ and proposed to change his title.
 The path of changes: Marketing Coordinator > Community Guy > Director, Developer Relations > Director, Community.